Visits are free of charge There are no income guidelines to access regular services at the food bank.

 - Canned and dry items

 This case-managed federal program targets seniors over the age of 60.
-Eligibility requirements must be met before receiving services and are verified every six months.
+Eligibility requirements must be met before receiving services and are verified annually.
 The amount of food is consistent from month to month and offered in addition to our other services.
+Home delivery is available upon request.

 In addition to our regular food bags, meal baskets are prepared and distributed for Thanksgiving.